-Tableau Data Source files contain all the necessary information on setting up the data connection along with metadata of other particular modifications made by the users.
+Tableau Data Source files contain all the necessary information on setting up the data connection and metadata of other particular modifications made by the users.

 The TDS files needed to establish the connection with the data source but not the actual data.
-Thus, such files can be used to share information between users having access to the same data source.
+Thus, such files can share information between users having access to the same data source.